 John is the HumanistsMN treasurer and unofficial live-streamer.
 He was raised Catholic, but ironically, it was the Catholic education at the University of St. Thomas that pushed him away from the church in favor of agnosticism and humanism.
 His interests in physics, psychology, philosophy, biology, and music inform much of the content in sessions that he hosts at our monthly Secular Saturday events.
 When he isn’t at such events, you can find him rock climbing, baking, or woodworking.

 Seth Engman is a design professional working in the e-learning industry.
 He is involved with the Marketing and Media/Tech committees, volunteering his skills to help HumanistsMN create digital and print assets.
+He also facilitates the Secular Grief Group.
 In his free time, he enjoys listening to music and watching movies across all genres.
 He lives with his wife and their dog in south Minneapolis.

 Nick has been involved with HumanistsMN since 2015, previously serving as treasurer.
 He is a member of the Marketing Team.
 Nick enjoys being a part of an organization that works to foster discussion and actions that can result in a more ethical community.
 For this upcoming term especially, he will work to make our group more recognizable to the next generation of humanists.
 Outside of HumanistsMN, Nick enjoys all things “data and analytics” (in and outside of work), music, traveling, comics, golf, and gardening.
 He lives in Minneapolis with his wife and fellow board member, Ellie, along with their two amazing rescue dogs, Wally and Tater Tot.